pytorch/xla/docs/pjrt.md

 builds_.
 See the [same document on the r1.13 branch](https://github.com/pytorch/xla/blob/r1.13/docs/pjrt.md)
 for the status in the latest stable release.

-The PyTorch/XLA team is currently migrating from the currently-supported XRT runtime to the [PjRt runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla/pjrt) used by [JAX](https://github.com/google/jax).
+The PyTorch/XLA team is currently migrating from the currently-supported PJRT runtime to the [PjRt runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla/pjrt) used by [JAX](https://github.com/google/jax).